 Need a Design Discovery poster for your classroom?
 Click here, then right-click to save the image.

 Please note that our program typically fills, with a waitlist, so don’t wait too long to enroll!
-Payment ($95) is required at the time of enrollment, except for scholarship awardees.
-(Please check your schedules carefully to be sure these dates are open for you, prior to enrolling.
-There are no refunds after the date noted below.)
+Check back for enrollment requirements.
+Payment ($125) will be required at the time of enrollment, except for potential scholarship awardees.
+Please check your schedules carefully to be sure the dates for the program are open (June 6 & 7) for you, prior to enrolling.

 Important: the following is a list of common questions about Design Discovery.
 We ask that the student participating carefully read all the information below, so that he or she can be fully prepared.
-If there is anything else you’d like to know, feel free to email Prof. John Eck at firstname.lastname@example.org.
+If there is anything else you’d like to know, feel free to email Prof. Dominic Musso at email@example.com.

 WHAT IS DESIGN DISCOVERY?

-Kansas City Design Discovery is a four-day program for prospective students interested in the design professions of:
+Kansas City Design Discovery is a three-day program for prospective students interested in the design professions of:

 - Landscape Architecture